 What Off the Shelf Elearning Actually Means

-Off the shelf elearning is ready made learning content that is designed to be used across multiple organisations.
+Off the shelf elearning is ready-made learning content that is designed to be used across multiple organisations.

-When you buy it, you are buying the same content that other organisations are buying too.
-That might be a charity, a business, a public sector organisation, or a club.
-It is built for speed, scale, and consistency rather than for a single organisation’s exact context.
+You might be a charity, a business, a public sector organisation, or a club, but you are buying and using the same content that other organisations are using, and that is an advantage for you.
+Off the shelf is built for speed, scale, and consistency rather than for a single organisation’s exact context.

 What Off the Shelf Elearning Is Designed to Do Well